 We provide training to a wide range of organisation’s in York and the surrounding area including corporate clients, schools, colleges, statutory bodies and fellow charities.
 Our training is delivered by qualified trainers who have lived experiences of mental health issues.
 In addition to our standard courses we and work with you to provide training that meets your specific needs.

-Our project supports adults aged 18+ who are experiencing difficulties with their emotional wellbeing.
-During the period of social distancing due to the Coronavirus outbreak, York Mind will be offering some new online/telephone services for adults in addition to the following existing services::
+York Mind offer a wide range of services to support adults aged 18+ who are experiencing difficulties with their emotional wellbeing.
+During the period of social distancing due to the Coronavirus outbreak, York Mind will be offering some new online activity services.